908: The Touch of Satan

 Let’s see Christopher Atkins skip a stone like that.

-Christopher Atkins became a teen heartthrob upon the release of the idyllic romance The Blue Lagoon, in which he and Brooke Shields starred as two children who grow up together on a desert island.
+Christopher Atkins became a teen heartthrob upon the release of the idyllic romance The Blue Lagoon, in which he and Brooke Shields starred as two children who grow up and fall in love on a desert island.

 Come on, Oliver Hardy, just eat!